Regulation of postal services and electronic communications

 - Internet and broadband contracts, broadband speeds, switching broadband provider and broadband service issues

 - Postal FAQs, postal authorisation, regulation of An Post and market research

 You can find out more on ComReg’s consumer information section.

-ComReg is responsible for making sure you are treated fairly and get the service that you pay for and is stated in your contract.
-A dedicated Consumer Care Team can help you with queries about service or contract issues.
-They can also help you resolve a dispute with a service provider, if needed.
+You should be treated fairly and get the service that you pay for and is stated in your contract.
+ComReg has a Consumer Care Team who can help you with queries about service or contract issues.
+They can also help you fix a problem with a service provider.

 Electronic Communication Services (ECS) providers must have a code of practice in place for handling complaints.
-ComReg issued a new Code of Practice in 2017.
-Under the code, the service provider:
+Your service provider must:

-- Must make it easy for you to make a complaint
+- Make it easy for you to make a complaint

-- Cannot transfer you to another section of the business if the call will cost more than the cost of a call to a landline number or mobile number
+- Not transfer you to another section of the business if the call will cost more than the call to a landline or mobile number

-- Must acknowledge your complaint within 2 working days - this acknowledgement must include details of the link to the code of practice and a unique reference number to allow you track your complaint
+- Acknowledge your complaint within 2 working days and give details of the link to the code of practice and a unique reference number so you can track your complaint

-- Must respond to and seek to resolve your complaint within 10 working days.
-If it is not possible to resolve your complaint within this timeframe , then you must be informed about the escalation process
+- Respond to and try to resolve your complaint within 10 working days and if this is not possible, you must be told about the escalation process

 - Record and track your complaint

 Read more about how to complain about phone, internet and TV.